SijmenHuizenga/Java-Precompiler/README.md

 ```

 All parsing will happen just-in-time.
 This means the input will not be parsed when loaded, but when the field is first accessed.
 This makes performance super effective when loading big files and only a few elements are accessed.

-> The laws of time are mine!
-AND THEY WILL OBEY ME!